 Can Law Enforcement Detect Marijuana Use With a DWI Test?

-In Texas, driving while intoxicated (DWI) field tests consist of a police officer testing a driver's coordination, reflexes and cognitive capabilities.
+You may have heard that law enforcement has the ability to conduct Marijuana DWI Test.
+Is this actually possible to conduct such a test?
+In Texas, driving while intoxicated (DWI) field tests consist of a police officer testing a driver’s coordination, reflexes and cognitive capabilities.
 Field sobriety tests for drunk driving may include a driver being asked to count to 100 while standing on one leg or walking (toe to heel) a straight line without losing their balance.
 Another type of DWI test involves the driver keeping their eyes directly on a penlight as a police officer moves the penlight back and forth horizontally.
 The penlight test lets a police officer determine if eye movements are jerky enough to indicate alcohol intoxication.

-Marijuana "intoxication" may or may not be detected during a field sobriety test (FST) for alcohol intoxication.
+Marijuana “intoxication” may or may not be detected during a field sobriety test (FST) for alcohol intoxication.
 While marijuana does impair cognition and coordination, a driver could manage to pass a FST depending on how much THC they have in their system.
 In addition, breathalyzers are designed to detect alcohol only, not marijuana.
-However, a saliva or blood serum test can determine if THC molecules are active and present in a driver's body.
+However, a saliva or blood serum test can determine if THC molecules are active and present in a driver’s body.
 Also, police officers are well aware of physical irregularities affecting someone who has been using marijuana.
-Bloodshot eyes, dry mouth, dilated pupils and slowed speech are classic signs of marijuana intoxication--and they know it.
+Bloodshot eyes, dry mouth, dilated pupils and slowed speech are classic signs of marijuana intoxication–and they know it.

 Why You Need a Lawyer If You Have Been Charged with Driving Under the Influence of Marijuana